-LG Nexus 4 prototype unit reviewed, still not officialAlex Wagner - Deputy Managing Editor, News Desk
+LG Nexus 4 prototype unit reviewed, still not officialAlex Wagner - Editorial Director of News and Content

 The LG Nexus 4 has starred in a number of leaked photo shoots and been the subject of several rumors, and at this point, we're not exactly strangers to the device.
 For folks interested in a preliminary look at just how the still unannounced device performs, though, the site Onliner has posted an early review of a prototype version of the E960 Nexus (to the left in the image above) that it's already posted images of.
 In its report, the Nexus is said to be somewhat buggy and the camera reportedly suffers from some software flaws.
 The site is quick to note that this is a prototype unit, though, and the software has yet to be optimized.

 In terms of specs, Onliner says that its handset contains a quad-core Snapdragon S4 Pro (APQ8064) processor and 2GB RAM, both of which match up with previous rumors about the device as well as the Optimus G that it's said to be based on.
 We're also told to expect 8GB of storage, no microSD slot, an 8-megapixel camera, microSIM support and a 4.7-inch 1280x720 IPS display (previous reports have said that the resolution is 1280x768).